Vandy rides Rocker to 4-1 win, forces a Game 3 vs. Michigan

 OMAHA, Neb.
+(AP) — Vanderbilt’s go-to guy throughout the postseason once again delivered a dominant performance.

-(AP) — Kumar Rocker struck out 11 while pitching 6 1/3 innings of three-hit ball, and Vanderbilt got to Michigan’s shaky bullpen in a 4-1 win in Game 2 of the College World Series finals Tuesday night.
+Freshman Kumar Rocker struck out 11 while pitching 6 1/3 innings of three-hit ball, and Vanderbilt got to Michigan’s shaky bullpen in a 4-1 win in Game 2 of the College World Series finals Tuesday night.

-The Commodores (58-12) forced a winner-take-all Game 3 on Wednesday night at TD Ameritrade Park.
-Michigan is playing for its first national title since 1962, and Vanderbilt is trying for its first since 2014.
+The Commodores (58-12), who set the Southeastern Conference single-season wins record, forced a winner-take-all Game 3 on Wednesday night at TD Ameritrade Park.

+“We had the right guy on the mound,” Vandy coach Tim Corbin said.
+“I haven’t been around him that long, but I know the fibers of the kid.
+I know how he’s directed.
+I know how he thinks.
+I know how he attacks.”

-Rocker (12-5) set the tone in another in a line of strong performances.
-Ten of the 6-foot-4, 255-pound freshman’s first 11 pitches were strikes.
+Rocker (12-5), who pitched a no-hitter against Duke in the super regionals the last time the Commodores faced elimination, set the tone in another in a line of strong performances.
+Ten of the 6-foot-4, 255-pound Rocker’s first 11 pitches were strikes.

-Michigan (50-21) failed to score in the opening inning for the first time in its five CWS games and five of the first six batters struck out.
+Michigan (50-21) failed to score in the opening inning for the first time in its five CWS games, and five of its first six batters struck out.

+“He’s as advertised,” Michigan coach Erik Bakich said.
+“He’s got a special breaking ball that’s tough to see.
+You try to sit on a fastball, and he throws enough of those breaking balls for strikes.
+You try to sit on the breaking ball, and he gets you with a 95-mph fastball.”

 Redshirt freshman Isaiah Paige (4-1), pitching for the first time since June 8 in regionals, drew the start for Michigan and worked four-plus innings.